magento/architecture/design-documents/frontend/technical-vision.md

 ### Technologies
 - Create a new React project with [CRA][].
 - [Redux](https://redux.js.org/) as a predictable state container.
-   - Handling of data fetching and side effects now have first class support with [React Suspense, React.lazy](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactlazy-code-splitting-with-suspense) and [hooks (proposal)](https://reactjs.org/docs/hooks-intro.html).
+   - Handling of data fetching and side effects now have first class support with [React Suspense, React.lazy](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactlazy-code-splitting-with-suspense) and [hooks](https://reactjs.org/docs/hooks-intro.html).
    - Logging with [redux-logger](https://github.com/evgenyrodionov/redux-logger).
 - **Internationalization** with [react-intl](https://www.npmjs.com/package/react-intl).
-   - _Disclaimer: the documented path here is to couple the components to this library.
-This will be fine for most projects, but if ultimate **portability** is required, you may want to decouple with the [container paradigm][]._
+   - _Warning: the documented path here is to couple the components to this library.
+This will be fine for most projects, but if ultimate **portability** is required, you will need to decouple the component from the [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) library._

 ## [TypeScript][]